 Keyword Difficulty Score & Word Count

-The keyword difficulty score shows how hard it is to rank for on Google.
-The Word Count tells you the average length of the articles ranking on page 1 of Google.
+The keyword difficulty score shows how hard it is to rank on Google.
+The Word Count tells you the average word count of the articles that are ranking on the 1st page of Google.

-Recommended Word Count & Keyword Meters witin the Content Assistant
+Recommended Word Count & Keyword Meters within the Content Assistant

 There is also a recommended word count and keyword meters.
 The word count meter shows an average of words that should be used in the article based on the top 10 search results.
 The keyword meter consists of must and related keywords.